Learn the common signs of mental illness in adults and adolescents.

 Within each track, we expect presenters to focus on one of the following areas:

 A 60-minute presentation delivered by one or more individuals, but not more than three people.
 Your session is required to be 45 minutes long with 15 minutes of Q&A and must be accompanied by PowerPoint aid.

 A Flash Session provides a streamlined format for highlighting how-tos, innovations or new practices in mental health.
 Your session is required to be 25 minutes long with no Q&A portion.

 A short pre-recorded video that offers a quick take on a story, case study, idea or technique.
 A presenter is welcome to interpret this format traditionally or creatively and may either record a talk or edit together a video.
+Industry-sponsored proposals are not allowed.
+The video must be free of commercial bias for or against any product or service.
+Videos should be open licensed and no more than 10 minutes in length.
 If accepted, presenters will be required to submit the video prior to NAMICon 2021.
-Videos should be open licensed and no more than 10 minutes in length.

 All submissions must be made using the online webform.
 Applicants must submit all required information for each speaker on the proposal.
 Incomplete submissions will not be considered.

 Use inclusive and respectful language in workshop descriptions and presentations.
 Ensure diversity and representative points of view among co-presenters and throughout workshop content.
 Presenters may not use a workshop as an opportunity to spotlight a company, product or service.* NAMI reserves the right to edit or modify all session descriptions for inclusion in convention materials.

 If selected, all speakers must be available to speak during any timeframe of the convention and must not request a change of the workshop date assigned.